vikramraman/passwd-validator/README.md

-PasswordValidator is a simple password validation service written in Java.
+passwd-validator is a simple password validation service written in Java.
 It uses Spring Boot and is configurable via IoC using the Spring Framework.

 The service is meant to check a text string for compliance to a number of password validation rules.